Corporate Culture and Company Values - How Culture Can Impact The Value Of Your Business

 • What does a happy ending look like for you?

-Every company is different and has diverse needs, whether they’re strategic, capital liquidity or shareholder liquidity.
+Every company is different and has diverse needs, whether they’re strategic, capital liquidity, or shareholder liquidity.
 There is no definitive answer and the way to approach this this is to create a wish list based on discovery and dialogue of outcomes, that if achieved, would make you happy.

 Company Mission, Vision and Values

 Understanding what satisfies your company’s mission, vision and value is not a simple process.
 It may also not fit perfectly with what is available in the market.
-An iterative approach, which is a process for arriving at a decision or a desired result by repeating rounds of analysis or a cycle of operations would usually be undertaken.
+An iterative approach is a process for arriving at a decision or a desired result by repeating rounds of analysis or a cycle of operations that would usually be undertaken.
 The objective is to bring the desired decision or result closer to discovery with each repetition.

-An employee stock ownership plan (ESOP), which provides liquidity and allows the company to fully retain its purpose and culture, can be a challenging structure for funding a high growth company.
+An employee stock ownership plan (ESOP), which provides liquidity and allows the company to fully retain its purpose and culture, can be a challenging structure for funding a high-growth company.
 Perhaps it’s a partial sale or a full sale to a values-aligned private equity firm, which will allow the company to continue business as usual.

 If electing to sell to a strategic company, perhaps a different approach should be considered.
 According to research, the major reason business combinations fail is due to faulty integration and the number one reason integrations fail is due to the importance of culture being overlooked.
 Quite simply put, the two organizations didn’t click.
 Culture and values are difficult to manage in one organization, so you can well imagine what bringing two cultures together would be like.
 Address these alignments early on in your negotiations to ensure better and more successful outcomes.

 Look at companies like Sears, who have been around for a long time.
 Sears went down a path of entering a variety of business sectors that were not their specialty or core focus.
 Is it possible that although the deals looked good on paper they ultimately didn’t succeed because they were unable to get the cultures to mesh just right?
-It’s hard to say for sure but I would venture to say that if the cultures of two parties aren’t considered and matched perfectly that there will be a high likelihood that there will be a variety of problems trying to integrate them.
+It’s hard to say for sure but I would venture to say that if the cultures of two parties aren’t considered and matched perfectly there will be a high likelihood that there will be a variety of problems trying to integrate them.

 The Deal Makers

 Over and above your finance or exit strategy, culture should be your top priority.
 From the outset, the fix is to bring cultural assessment into the process.
-Use the cultural insights to help you assess candidates, identify cultural incongruities, inform and shape the transaction structure, and finally, to develop a thoughtful integration plan, which should begin before signing the deal.
+Use the cultural insights to help you assess candidates, identify cultural incongruities, inform and shape the transaction structure, and finally, develop a thoughtful integration plan, which should begin before signing the deal.
 By viewing this process through a cultural lens, you can improve the outcome.
 Don’t be loath to this change.
 The importance of culture has its place.

-By adding cultural assessments and integration planning, the path to a greater transaction success is garnered.
+By adding cultural assessments and integration planning, the path to greater transaction success is garnered.
 It increases alignment, reduces risk, and leads to deal structures and integration plans that are key to a transaction’s success – creating value for the seller, the company, and the buyer or investor.

 There are even companies out there like ThirdSpace and Roe & Co. that specialize in helping companies get a handle on their company culture, not only improving their culture but putting them in a better position to grow or consider some strategic merger.

 Would like to learn more about how I can help you with your exit strategy?
-Then I encourage you to get in touch via phone, email, or follow this link for a complimentary, no obligation conversation.
+Then I encourage you to get in touch via phone, email, or follow this link for a complimentary, no-obligation conversation.

 Thank you for reading this post, If you have any questions regarding my services, please feel free to contact me here.